MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

    oneBack numbering is missing the first one still.
 Something wrong with oneBackTrue module?
 Should I handle Continuous Shooting?
 What is it?.
 Is is a ProCapture?
 So far yes fileBaseName = "#{fileDateStr}.ProCap#{shot_no}.#{userCamCode}" put shot_no after to separate from date.
 See if that's better

+   How to make oneBack work even if have better ways to handle them.
+Photos manually shot in same second aren't tagged.
+Handle as special case within "Single Shot"

 3. add gps coordinates.
 Can do this before or after renaming, but before moving

 4 Then can sort by where to go: jpg if raw exists, unneeded files for stack, unneeded files from hi res